 Academic Integrity: All work done for the course must be your own.
 The work must be original and prepared for this class.
 Plagiarism is unacceptable.
 Copying the work of another and not citing it; lifting text from the Internet without attribution; or even presenting ideas that are not your own without proper referencing are all examples of plagiarism.
 Submitting work for this class that has been done for another class also counts as plagiarism, it is called "plagiarizing oneself."
-Plagiarism will result in a zero on the assignment and could result in higher university level sanctions.
+Using AI to write your assignments in this course is unacceptable.
+Violations of academic integrity as described above will result in a zero on the assignment and could result in higher university level sanctions.